-I am a second year Ph.D. student in the computer science theory group at the University of Washington, where I am very fortunate to be co-advised by Shayan Oveis Gharan and James Lee.
+I'm a third year Ph.D. student in the computer science theory group at the University of Washington, where I am very fortunate to be co-advised by Shayan Oveis Gharan and James Lee.
 Before joining here, I received my B.Sc.
 Degree in Computer Engineering from Sharif University of Technology.
 You can find my CV here.

 My research interests lie in theoretical computer science and related areas in mathematics.
 More specifically, I am interested in the design and analysis of algorithms, spectral graph theory, probability, and metric geometry.